Best-of-Both-Worlds Fair-Share Allocations: Discussion

 In~\citep{ARSW17} it is shown (adapting results of~\cite{KurokawaPW18} from goods to chores) that there are allocation instances for indivisible chores for agents with additive valuations in which no allocation gives every agent value at least her MMS.
 On the positive side, it was shown that letting agents choose chores in a round-robin fashion assigns every agent chores of cost at most $2 - \frac{1}{n}$ times the cost of her MMS.
 This is a $(2 - \frac{1}{n})$-{approximation} of her MMS.
 (Note that as the MMS is negative, approximation ratios are at least~1 rather than at most~1.)
 In fact, their proof shows that every agent $i$ gets value at least $PS_i + (1 - \frac{1}{n})\min_{j\in \items}[v_i(j)]$, and hence {no worse than} a $(2 - \frac{1}{n})$-{approximation} of her TPS.
 For TPS, this is nearly the best possible guarantee.
 Consider an instance with $n+1$ items each of value $-1$.
 The TPS of every agent is $-\frac{n+1}{n}$, whereas in every allocation, some agent gets a bundle of value not better than $-2$.
 Hence in every allocation, some agent gets a bundle of value no better than $2 - \frac{2}{n+1}$ {times} her TPS.

 The round-robin allocation can easily be transformed into a BoBW result by using a random permutation to determine the order among agents.
 In this case, every agent gets at least her proportional share ex-ante, and chores of cost at most $2 - \frac{1}{n}$ times her TPS cost ex-post.
+Moreover, this allocation is also EF1 ex-post.

 Unlike the case of goods, where the {\em up-to-one-good} paradigm does not offer any approximation for the TPS, for chores, the up-to-one-good paradigm guarantees a factor~2 approximation of the TPS.
 Consequently, approaches similar to those of~\citep{FSV20} (with straightforward adaptation to chores instead of goods) can be used in order to get fractional allocations that are fractionally Pareto optimal both ex-ante and ex-post, are proportional ex-ante, and {assign every agent chores of cost at most twice her TPS cost ex-post.}